vuejs/pinia/README.md

 })

 // In a different file...
+const pinia = createPinia()
+app.use(pinia)

 router.beforeEach((to) => {
-  // ✅ This will work (requires an extra param for SSR, see below) const main = useMainStore()
+  // ✅ This will work (requires pinia param when outside of setup on both
+  // Client and Server.
+See the SSR section below for more information) const main = useMainStore(pinia)

   if (to.meta.requiresAuth && !main.isLoggedIn) return '/login'
 })